 Whenever possible, alleged misconduct issues should be resolved informally through a conference with the complainant and the alleged student.
-The parties may ask a neutral party (e.g., campus dean, dean of Student Support) to act as a mediator.
+The parties may ask a neutral party (e.g., campus dean, dean of Student Success) to act as a mediator.

 In the event that alleged misconduct cannot be resolved informally, faculty/staff/ administrator/student may initiate action by filing an incident report.
 Any faculty/staff/administrator/ student of the College community may charge a student with alleged acts of misconduct.
-The faculty/ staff/administrator/student will submit the incident report to the dean of Student Support or campus dean and forward a copy to his/her dean/supervisor.
+The faculty/ staff/administrator/student will submit the incident report to the dean of Student Success.